 The larches in Larch Valley start turning yellow in the first couple of weeks of September each year.

-Have you hiked the trail to Larch Valley and Sentinel Pass in fall?
+Have you done the Larch Valley hike up to Sentinel Pass in fall?
 Do you agree that it is the best fall hike in Banff National Park?

 If you liked this post, check out some of my other Canada content: